-The client requires a larger-than-standard head support pad to prevent the client's head from coming off the Head Support Pad.
+• The client requires a larger-than-standard head support pad to prevent the client's head from coming off the Head Support Pad while in recline.

 Offset Head Support Interface Plate:

 The Offset Head Support Interface Plate is required to position the Head Support Pad off midline to accommodate the client's asymmetrical sitting position.